cryostatio/cryostat/README.md

 $ export LD_PRELOAD=$HOME/bin/libuserhosts.so
 ```

-You can verify that this setup works by running `smoketest.sh`, and then in another terminal:
+You can verify that this setup works by running `smoketest.bash`, and then in another terminal:
 ```bash
 $ LD_PRELOAD=$HOME/bin/libuserhosts.so ping cryostat
 $ LD_PRELOAD=$HOME/bin/libuserhosts.so curl http://cryostat:8181